xiyanjoy/FlashMLA/docs/20250929-hopper-fp8-sparse-deep-dive.md

 The main challenge is that Tensor Cores (which handle MMA calculations) are extremely fast, while the dequantization process, performed on CUDA Cores, struggles to keep up.

 The basic unit on an NVIDIA GPU is the Stream Multiprocessor (SM).
 You can think of each SM as an independent core on the GPU.
 For simplicity, let's focus on a single SM.
 Each SM can process 4096 MMA Flops per clock cycle (calculated as `989 TFlops / 1830 MHz / 132 SMs` on H800).
+In our kernel, each CTA runs on one SM, and each SM is only mapped to one CTA.
 If we assign each CTA (CUDA Thread Block) to process 64 query heads, it only requires $64 \times (576+512) \times 2 / 4096 \approx 34$ cycles for MMA operations per K/V token.

 However, because the H800 cannot directly cast `float8_e4m3` to `bfloat16`, dequantizing the KVCache for one token requires the following steps:
 1. Convert `float8_e4m3` to `half`